 I digress.
 I’m meant to be telling you that new year’s day for mums is all about me printing out the school calendar, ducking out to buy the stationery (“You’ll only need a pen on day one!!”), and writing out my first, crisp To Do list for the year.

-On my To Do list are all the little scraggly bits that we let go in the holidays to spend time with our kids.
+On my To Do list (and hopefully my Ta Da list) are all the little scraggly bits that we let go in the holidays to spend time with our kids.
 All the niggles that need to be unniggled for a good year ahead.
-Going on my list this year are things like: buy new thongs; fix sofa; get new door mats; train puppy.
+Going on my list this year are things like: buy new thongs; fix sofa; get new door mats; train out-of-control puppy.
+5. Dreaming

 So, what exactly do I want to accomplish this year?
 I like to write down a bucket list for the year.
-This year my ‘word’ is ‘Nourish’, so I try to make the list fit in with bringing my word to life.
+This year my ‘word’ is ‘Habits‘, so I try to make the list fit in with bringing my word to life.
 On it I put ambitious plans like “do 30mins MINIMUM of yoga each morning” and “NO chocolate except on SUNDAYS” and “walk EVERYWHERE unless it’s more than 56 kilometres away”.
 This is why I have no business setting new year’s resolutions and should really just stick to the word.
+Habitss – hopefully I’ll be changing quite a few this year.

 I know there are mums out there who LOVE the long summer holidays and weep when the kids go back to school.
 I am not one of them.
 Year after year I am reminded that introverts like me can often find parenting very claustrophobic.
 So, I think about doing all of the above, then call a friend and go for a chai latte.
+Call it a sane moment of self-care.
 There will be no decluttering, cleaning and organising for me today.
 It’s new year’s day for mums!
 Time to breathe out.

 Do you think the year starts with the school term too?